 Do your kids need glasses in order to see clearly?
 Maybe they have a strong case of nearsightedness, perhaps they have astigmatism, or another type of refractive error.
 Whatever the cause, getting your kids to wear eyeglasses can be a parenting challenge.

 Dr. Thorsland treats patients from all over Belmont, Oregon with their vision correction needs.
-The knowledgeable, caring staff at EyeStyles can help you and your kids if they’re struggling with their glasses or don’t want to wear them.
+The knowledgeable, caring staff at EyeStyles+Care can help you and your kids if they’re struggling with their glasses or don’t want to wear them.

 Why Won’t My Child Wear His or Her Glasses?